Revenue Reporting using Sales Report Categories

 Categorisation should be done with consideration of how revenue/non-revenue would be best reported for your business.

-Inomial Billing is pre-populated with a starter set of SRCs some of which are assigned to the items defined in sample invoice items and services, discounts, adjustments, etc. supplied as examples in the system.
+Inomial Billing software is pre-populated with a starter set of SRCs some of which are assigned to the items defined in sample invoice items and services, discounts, adjustments, etc. supplied as examples in the system.
 These should be revised.
 The supplied SRCs for the Transactions (Debtor Items), however, are usually sufficient for most organisations.

 A simple approach to setting up SRCs is to have one SRC for a “product” where a product might be all charges associated with a given service.
 For example, if you have a VoIP service for which you want to report the total revenue, regardless of how raised, you could create a single SRC and assign it to all charges configured against the service, typically every associated: